-In For Your Eyes Only, Bond briefly wears a pale yellow short-sleeve shirt made by Frank Foster.
+In For Your Eyes Only, Bond briefly wears a pale yellow lightweight cotton jersey short-sleeve shirt made by Frank Foster.
 Pale yellow is a classic summer colour that looks great in the sun.
-The shirt has a large spread collar, cuffed short sleeves, a darted back, a placket with Foster’s unique stitching closer to the centre and an open breast pocket with mitred corners.
+The shirt has a large spread collar, cuffed short sleeves, a darted back and an open breast pocket with mitred corners.
+The shirt’s placket is stitched close to the centre like on most of Foster’s shirts, but it is also stitched on the edge of the placket since jersey doesn’t keep a crisp crease.
 The buttons are, of course, mother of pearl.
-The shirt’s material is difficult to identify, but it looks like a jersey cotton.

 The stone-coloured, flat-front trousers are made either of cotton or a cotton-linen blend.
 Bond’s surcingle belt is off-white with black leather fittings and a brass buckle.
 The off-white fabric has large, length-wise ribs.
 In an off moment for Bond (and especially Roger Moore), his gig line is a failure.
 The placket, belt buckle and fly do not line up and look sloppy, causing his shirt to rumple.